ᑲᔪᓯᒋᐊᕈᑎᒋᔭᕗᑦ Our Philosophy

 ᐃᓄᐃᑦ ᓱᕈᓰᑦ, ᒪᒃᑯᒃᑐᐃᑦ, ᐊᒻᒪ ᐃᓚᒌᑦ ᑭᒡᒐᕐᑐᕐᓗᑎᒍ.

-To serve Inuit children and youth, and their families.
+To serve Inuit children, youth, and families.

 ᐱᖁᓯᕗᑦ Our Values